The Hertog Political Studies Program is not currently accepting applications.

 HPSP students are expected to attend and participate in all scheduled seminars and events.
 Students are also expected to complete all assigned readings and essays.

-For the HPSP Summer Fellowship, after arriving in Washington, students accepted into the Hertog Program attend its sessions and activities--and are provided dormitory accommodations--free of charge.
+For the HPSP Summer Fellowship, accepted students attend all sessions and activities--and are provided dormitory accommodations--free of charge.
 Certain common meals and activities are also provided by the program.
 Each student will receive a stipend of $3,000 to cover ancillary expenses (or to help offset travel costs where applicable).